cao826/Predicting-Reliability-of-Power-Electronics-Devices-for-Extreme-Conditions-with-Machine-Learning-Alg/README.md

 2. traditional-ml-version: Predicts stress response curves with Gradient Boosting models and evaluates them according to all of the different methodologies discussed in the paper.
 3. Multimodal LSTM models: Do we still want to keep this?
 I only mention these models tangentially in the paper, and none of their results are shown, although I probably do want to include that (?)
 4. recreate-results: This module contains a script which you can run to recreate the results presented in the paper.
+5. direct-pf-prediction: This sub-directory allows the user to predict the pass/fail status of a device directly.
+It also generates a box plot of accuracies by manufacturer, and both forms of PCA.
 ## Accessing Data

 The data needed for this project is included in the repository, in the ```data``` directory.